 Rita’s background is similar to Bruce’s—her father was a mechanic and has stated that Diamond Bar Equipment is a dream business he wished he had had himself.
 Rita has extensive experience as an office manager in the construction industry.
 Her understanding of accounting practices has been an enormous help to Diamond Bar Equipment.

 Rita has incredible organizational skills that are a huge help as well, especially in our parts orders.
 We have a child who attends school in Langley, and since many of our suppliers are also in Langley, Rita makes a daily parts run.
 This provides the fastest possible service time to our customers.

 Dallas, our head mechanic, has over 20 years in the industry.
 He has been factory-trained on virtually all of our products in Husqvarna, Stihl, Toro, and Shindaiwa.
 You can have complete confidence in his work—99.7% of his repairs never come back.

 Bob has many years’ experience in sales and parts.
-He and his excellent customer service have been welcome additions to our family.
+He has excellent customer service and has been a welcome addition to our family.

 Lauren, one of Bruce and Rita’s daughters, has rejoined the team in Parts, Service and Administration after a few years in the Financial Industry.
 Lauren has experience in repairing small engines, knows how to look up parts, and also knows all about the equipment on our floor from a sales perspective.
 She has been through Husqvarna University and scored very high in knowledge of the product line and its history.
 She has been through similar training with Stihl and continues to advance her knowledge of all our manufacturer’s product lines.
 Lauren's sense of humor is loved around the shop.